 The Analytics Graduate Certificate gives you the skills needed to generate actionable business insights from the ever-increasing volume, variety, and velocity of data available to businesses.
-The program is designed for:
+This hybrid program (not fully online) is designed for:

 - Local employees seeking to advance their career and enhance their contribution to the business enterprise by improving their proficiency in data analytics

 - MBA students seeking additional business analytics electives

 You’ll learn advanced data analytic skills applicable to business problems across a variety of functional areas, such as marketing and sales, accounting, supply chain management, human resources, and finance.